We Tapped an Expert to Help Us Find the Best Chainsaw Mills—Here Are Our Top 7 Ones

 • Ensure the log to be cut is stable.
 Use chocks underneath to prevent any chance of it rolling.

-• Follow general chainsaw safety rules.
+• Follow general safety rules regarding how to use a chainsaw.
 Wear substantial footwear, gloves, a face shield, and ear protection.
 Chainsaw chaps are also a good idea.

-• Check that the chainsaw chain is sharp.
+• Check that the chainsaw chain is sharp and use a chainsaw sharpener if necessary.
 A blunt chain is not simply inefficient—it’s also more likely to bind or jump off the bar.

-• The first cut is key.
-Used by itself, the mill rests on uneven bark and trimmed branches, which means making a clean, even cut is almost impossible.
+• The first cut is key, as it provides the surface for each consecutive cut.
+When used by itself, the mill rests on uneven bark and trimmed branches, which means making a clean, even cut is almost impossible.
 To remove that rough surface, some kind of guide is necessary.

 FAQs